Casteau: Landscape

 The valley of the Obrecheuil is in the east of the village.
-This part of the valley is part of Natura 2000.
+This part of the valley is part of Natura 2000 protected areas.
 The heart of the village is in the northwest higher part of the valley.
 The northwestern part of the village is a plain with dispersed houses and farms with typical hedges.
 The village is the border between the valley of The Haine (Elevation from 20 to 30m) and the plateau of Hainaut (elevation from 80 to 150 m).

-Around the village, there are several woods (comprising oaks, beeches, chestnuts, and poplars), fields (comprising potatoes, sugar beets, corn, and wheat), and prairies (for cows and horses).
+Around the village, there are several woods (comprising oaks, beeches, chestnuts, and poplars), fields (growing potatoes, sugar beets, corn, and wheat), and prairies (for cows and horses).
 The ground is made of sands and silts.